 We often hear from Flicksters wondering who they’re paying when prices spike – good question.
-If you’ve entertained the idea that Flick was pocketing extra money from higher spot prices on our spot price plan, Freestyle, we’re pleased to tell you we’re not!
+If you’ve entertained the idea that Flick was pocketing extra money from higher spot prices on our spot price plan, Wholesale (formerly known as Freestyle), we’re pleased to tell you we’re not!
 Here’s the low-down.

 What’s going on, Flick?!